LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

 \begin{mybox}{}

-\textbf{Response to RQ3}: Numerical inconsistencies are observed for both host-device and host-host compiler comparisons, but are more frequent between host-device compilers.
-The most aggressive optimization, \texttt{O3\_fastmath}, causes the largest number of inconsistencies.
-Compared to \vari, \vllm discovers more inconsistencies even at lower optimization levels, indicating its ability to expose numerical differences beyond those revealed by aggressive optimizations. \end{mybox}
+\textbf{Response to RQ3}: Host–device numerical inconsistencies are more frequent than host–host ones.
+Compared to \vari, \vllm discovers more inconsistencies even at lower optimization levels, indicating its ability to expose numerical differences beyond those revealed by aggressive optimizations. \vllm also exposes smaller digit differences, indicating that most numerical discrepancies are subtle rather than large-magnitude errors. \end{mybox}